 Other things you can do to prevent misgendering and affirm a person’s identity include:

 - Don’t make assumptions about how people identify.
 You may think you know how someone identifies based on their appearance or the way they behave, but you can never truly know until you ask.

 - Always ask!
-It’s important to ask people what their pronouns are and in some cases how they identify, especially if you’re uncertain.
-Make sure you offer up the same information about yourself when you do.
+It’s important to ask people what their pronouns are and, in some cases, how they identify, especially if you’re uncertain.
+Make sure you offer the same information about yourself when you do.

-- Don’t ask invasive questions about a person’s body or medical history unless they’ve given you permission to do so.
+- Don’t ask invasive questions about a person’s body or medical history unless they’ve permitted you to do so.

 - Be prepared for the possibility that your genderqueer friend’s pronouns and expression may change over time.
 Just be sure to check in with them and go with the flow!

 - Know that it’s totally fine to mess up.
 We all do.
 The best thing you can do if you use the wrong pronouns or make a mistake in how you treat someone is to apologize and move on.

 More and more people are coming to understand themselves as genderqueer and acceptance of transgender and gender nonconforming people is on the rise.